 Since Joe has used more requests than is included (prorated), he will be charged for the remaining 15,000−11,613 = 3,387 requests.
 The cost is $0.001 per request with his key, so the extra requests will cost $0.001×3,387 = $3.39.

-The total cost for Joe at the end of January is therefore $11.61+$3.39 = $15.00.
-The amount will be taken from the prepaid credit in Joe's RANDOM.ORG account.
+The total cost for Joe for the month of January is therefore $11.61+$3.39 = $15.00.
+The amount will be taken from the prepaid credit in Joe's RANDOM.ORG account on February 1st.

 Joe's API key runs for all of February, but he uses only 25,000 requests that month.
-Since the license for his key includes 30,000 monthly requests, he is charged the base fee of $30.00 for his key at the end of February.
+Since the license for his key includes 30,000 monthly requests, he is charged the base fee of $30.00 for his key on March 1st.
 The 5,000 requests that he did not use in February do not roll over to March.

-If Joe does not have enough prepaid credit in his RANDOM.ORG account at the end of February to pay for his key, his prepaid credit balance will become negative.
+If Joe does not have enough prepaid credit in his RANDOM.ORG account on March 1st to pay for his key, his prepaid credit balance will become negative.
 He will receive an email notification and a grace period of two days to top it up.
 If his balance is still negative after two days, his API keys will be stopped and no further charges will be incurred.
 Joe can top up his prepaid credit and start his key at any point in time after that.

 Jill has an API key with a Social Gambling license, which she is using to drive a card game.
 The base cost for this license is $50.00 per month, which includes 5,000 requests per month.
 Additional requests cost $0.01 each.
 Jill has been using the key for several months but now wishes to stop running the game temporarily.